matt-dray/ghdump/README.md

 ## Using {ghdump}

-Learn more about this package from [an associated blog post](https://www.rostrum.blog/2020/06/14/ghdump/).

 Note that the package does what I need it to do, but is not fully tested for all systems and set-ups.
 Please [file an issue](https://github.com/matt-dray/ghdump/issues) or raise a pull request if you have a problem or contribution.
+You can also learn more about this package from [an associated blog post](https://www.rostrum.blog/2020/06/14/ghdump/).

+[The {gitcellar} package](https://docs.ropensci.org/gitcellar/) later appeared on rOpenSci by Maëlle Salmon and Jeroen Ooms.
+They're very smart, so you might want to check it out.
+It has a `keep` function that allows you to select only certain repos ({ghdump} doesn't have this feature).

 ### Install